peedy214/tboxlegacy/README.md

+This branch is an old JSON-based storage version of the modern Tupperbox bot which has fewer features (like no groups) but is significantly easier to set up (no postgres or redis).
+Users on this branch can freely upgrade to the current master branch, which includes a JSON importer for data files generated with this version.

 # Tupperware
 A Discord bot written in <a href="https://github.com/abalabahaha/eris">eris</a> for proxying user messages through webhooks to emulate tulpas/systems users having their own user accounts.